Pytonballoon810/awesome/USAGE.md

 #### Open Physical Folder for Libraries

-The `open_physical_folder.reg` file adds a context menu option to open the physical folder location when you're browsing a Windows Library folder.
+The `registry/open_physical_folder.reg` file adds a context menu option to open the physical folder location when you're browsing a Windows Library folder.

 ##### Physical Folder - Installation

-1. Double-click on `open_physical_folder.reg`
+1. Double-click on `registry/open_physical_folder.reg`
 2. Accept any security prompts that appear

 ##### Physical Folder - Usage